IvyMike98/Dankest-Dungeon/README.md

 // This is Dankest Dungeon :herb:
 // A text based adventure game built in C# :computer:
 // This was my first attempt at coding back in 2020-2021. :baby:
-// Not meant to be taken seriously :laughing"
+// Not meant to be taken seriously :laughing: